jacquiet/wp_theme_options/README.md

 </config>
 ```

-With the above configuration, the module will create a single page, called 'Dashboard' and fills it with just one section, which contains a single metafield of type 'dropdown_multiple'.
+With the above configuration, the module will create a single page, called 'Dashboard' and fills it with just one section, with width of 50%, which contains a single metafield of type 'dropdown_multiple'.
 The dropdown will pull out all taxonomy items from taxonomy type 'category'.